The Adam Project: Release

 The film began a limited theatrical release only on March 9, 2022, at 7:00PM Eastern Standard Time followed by its release on Netflix on March 11.

 Reception

 Audience viewership

 According to Samba TV, 3 million US households watched The Adam Project in its first weekend streaming on Netflix.
 Samba TV also showed that 384,000 households watched the film within the first 3-days of that period.
-The film ranks as the third most popular movie on Netflix, with 157.6 million views.
+The film ranks as the fifth most popular movie on Netflix, with 157.6 million views.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 55 out of 100, based on 48 critics, indicating "mixed or average" reviews.

 Ryan Leston of IGN gave it 9 out of 10 and called it a mash-up of Back to the Future and The Last Starfighter.
 He praised Reynolds for his performance and Scobell for his debut performance.
 Owen Gleiberman of Variety wrote: "The movie is a total trifle, but it’s often a diverting one — a wide-eyed sci-fi adventure with a screwball buoyancy."